moejoe95/theCompiler/README.md

 * String size of blocks in CFG is fixed, thus the stack smashes on large blocks (around 1700 chars).
 * -f flag to limit scope to a function is only working on simple functions without function calls.
-* -q quiet flag is not implemented in the driver.
+* -q quiet flag does not work for scanning and parsing errors

 ## Milestones